Let's Answer, How Do Dual Flush Toilets Work?

 Eventually, an Australian invented the dual flush toilet, a great water saver, and money (if you were metered) was made.
 This was particularly important to drought prone countries such as Australia, the USA and the Far East.

-So, how do dual flush toilets work?
-Let’s examine the function of a normal siphon toilet in its two parts and compare their different operating criteria.
+So, let’s examine how dual flush toilets work then compare this with the normal siphon toilet and compare their different operating criteria.

 The Siphon Toilet